tallforasmurf/CHIP8IDE/readme.md

 When you are writing a large program and CHECK reports errors, you can use the key *control-e* (*command-e*).
 This makes the Editor skip directly to the next line that has an error.

-The Edit window has one more useful key but it is explained in the next section.
+The Edit window has one more useful key, but it is explained in the next section.

 ### Opening a binary file

-You have been working with a *source* file, a text file with assembly language statements and (usually) comments.
-Now open a *binary* file, one that contains only CHIP-8 instructions in their *assembled* form as binary bytes.
+You have been working with a *source* file, a text file with assembly language statements and (hopefully) comments.
+However, most CHIP-8 programs on the internet are *binary* files that contain only CHIP-8 instructions in their assembled form as binary bytes.
+CHIP8IDE can open these, too.

 Select File>Open.
-(If you have modified the `draw_the_key.asm` file, you are asked if you want to save it.
+(You have modified the `draw_the_key.asm` file, so you are asked if you want to save it.
 Say no!)

 Navigate into the `binary` folder and open the file `heart_monitor.ch8`.
 Its contents appear in the Edit window, but they look quite different from the `draw_the_key.asm` source file.
 There are no readable comments or white space.
 This is a *disassembly*.

-Each time CHIP8IDE opens a file, it tests to see if the file is entirely text lines encoded Latin-1.
-If not, it assumes the file is a binary CHIP-8 executable file, one that contains only the binary bytes of a program from a CHIP-8 memory.
-Many CHIP-8 programs on the internet are in this form.
+Each time CHIP8IDE opens a file, it tests to see if the file is entirely text lines encoded in ASCII or Latin-1.
+If the file is not just text, it assumes the file is a CHIP-8 executable file in binary.

-CHIP8IDE *disassembles* the binary code, converting it back into assembly language source statements that define the same program, but can be read and edited.
-The comments in the disassembly show the original hexadecimal values of the instructions.
+CHIP8IDE *disassembles* the binary code, converting it back into assembly language source statements that express the same program, but which you can read and edit.
+The only comments in the disassembly are there to show the original hexadecimal values of each instruction.

 ## <a name='EX'></a> Executing a program